syncthing/docs/users/faq.rst

 How do I rename/move a synced folder?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Syncthing doesn't have a direct way to do this, as it's potentially dangerous
+Syncthing doesn't have a direct way to do this, as it's potentially
-to do so if your not careful (it may cause you to lose all your files).
-The
+dangerous to do so if you're not careful - it may result in data loss if
-correct way to rename or move a synced folder on the local system is to remove
+something goes wrong during the move and is synchronized to your other
-the folder in the Syncthing UI, then re-add it using the new path.
-If you
+devices.

-aren't configured as a folder master and at least one of the devices you have
+The easy way to rename or move a synced folder on the local system is to
-shared the folder to is running, this is extremely easy, as you will get a
+remove the folder in the Syncthing UI, move it on disk, then re-add it using
-notification about that device trying to share a folder within a couple of
+the new path.

-minutes of removing it on the local system.
-If you want to avoid having to
+It's best to do this when the folder is already in sync between your
-resync the folder, you can move the old sync folder to the new location
+devices, as it is otherwise unpredictable which changes will "win" after the
-before re-adding it in Syncthing's UI.
-Be aware that this may overwrite any
+move.
+Changes made on other devices may be overwritten, or changed made
-changes that happened on any other devices while the folder wasn't being
+locally may be overwritten by those on other devices.

-synced on the local device though, so make sure you can afford to potentially
+An alternative way is to shut down Syncthing, move the folder on disk, edit
-lose any changes which have been made.
+the path directly in the configuration file and then start Syncthing again.

 How to configure multiple users on a single machine?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~